compulim/react-chain-of-responsibility/README.md

 Behind the scene, `<Proxy>` call `useBuildComponentCallback()` to build the component it would morph into.

-You can use the following decision tree to decide when to use `<Proxy>` vs. `useBuildComponentCallback`
+You can use the following decision tree to know when to use `<Proxy>` vs. `useBuildComponentCallback`

 - If you want to know what component will render before actual render happen, use `useBuildComponentCallback()`
   - For example, using `useBuildComponentCallback()` allow you to know if the middleware will skip rendering the request